kiradess2501/Progects/README.md

   * Starting an IRC channel and organizing that. - Starting with this one first
   * Creating a guide for people interested
   * rules and guidelines for the events
-  * I also want to create a reddit bot to help me organize the events.
-I was thinking of creating a thread the day before the       event.
+  * A reddit bot to help organize the events.
+It will create a thread the day before the event.
 People could PM the bot with certain arguments and the bot would register them for the event based on the input.
 The bot would also send reminders to people registered to the subreddit for upcoming dates.
 This is a project I'd like to work on before starting anything.
-I'd also add anything else that would help.
+Also add anything else that would help.

   Our IRC channel is @ Freenode #Progects